Clinical Research Billing

 III.
 PROCEDURE

-The CRF team will document clinical research billing policies, provide education for clinical research staff, review coverage analysis, and oversee a monitoring program for clinical research billing and research study expenses.
+The CRF team will document clinical research billing policies/procedures, provide education for clinical research staff, oversee the coverage analyses process, and monitor clinical research billing and research study expenses.

 A. Operational Responsibilities

-- After services are provided, study staff must coordinate with the appropriate personnel to ensure that proper billing information is provided.
+• After services are provided, study staff must coordinate with the appropriate billing personnel to ensure that proper billing information is provided.

 Additional information may be found on the Clinical Research Finance website.